Get insider access

 VRR + Local Dimming No Local Dimming

 The TV doesn't support any variable refresh rate technologies.
-If you want a similar TV with VRR support, then check out the Samsung Q80B QLED or the Hisense A6H.
+If you want a similar TV with VRR support, check out the Samsung Q80B QLED or the Hisense A6H.

 Inputs